akrherz/iem/docs/datasets/climodat.md

 ### Processing and Quality Control

 There is nothing easy or trivial about processing or quality control of this dataset.
-After centuries of work, plenty of issues remain.
+After decades of work, plenty of issues remain.
 Having human observers be the primary driver of this dataset is both a blessing and a curse.
 The good aspects include the archive dating back to the late 1800s for some locations and relatively high data quality.
 The bad aspects include lots of metadata issues due to observation timing, station moves, and equipment siting.

 The primary data source for this dataset is the National Weather Service COOP observers.
 These reports come to the IEM over a variety of paths:

-- Realtime reports found in NWS SHEF Text Products, processed in realtime by the IEM
+* Realtime reports found in NWS SHEF Text Products, processed in realtime by the IEM
-- Quality controlled reports sent to the IEM by the State of Iowa Climatologist
-- Via manually downloaded data archives provided by NCEI
+* Via manually downloaded data archives provided by NCEI
-- Via web services provided by RCC ACIS
+* Via web services provided by RCC ACIS

 The merging of these four datasets creates a bit of a nightmare to manage.

-Snowfall and snowdepth data is always problematic.
+Snowfall and snow depth data is always problematic.
 First, lets clarify what the terms mean.
 "Snowfall" is the amount of snow that fell from the sky over the previous 24 hour period.
-"Snowdepth" is the amount of snow measured to be on the ground due to previous snowfalls.
-These numbers may sometimes contradict with snowfall amounts being larger than snowdepth due to melting and/or compaction.
-Care should be used when analyzing the snowfall and snowdepth reports.
+"Snow depth" is the amount of snow measured to be on the ground due to previous snowfalls.
+These numbers may sometimes contradict with snowfall amounts being larger than snow depth due to melting and/or compaction.
+Care should be used when analyzing the snowfall and snow depth reports.

 ### <a name="faq"></a> Frequently Asked Questions